scorpiodiagrams/Scorpio/wiki/star_maps.md

 !!Markdown
-#ScorpioHead(18 April 2022, Star Maps)
-## Star Maps
+# Star Maps

-This page is being fetched from a GitHub repository.

-It has some examples of star maps
+This page has some examples of star maps

 ##Orion